 Of course, there’s a lot more that can be done with thrift store frames – you can even use them for their original purpose.
 Crazy talk, I know.
 But this is sweet, isn’t it?
 A fun and different gift that’s easy on the wallet.
 Score another for thrift transformations!

-I’m sharing this at Tips & Tutes, Fabulously Creative Friday, Weekend Wrap Up Party , Saturday Nite Special, and Best DIY of December.
+I’m sharing this at Tips & Tutes, Fabulously Creative Friday, Weekend Wrap Up Party, and Saturday Nite Special.